ethereum/trin/book/src/developers/core_concepts/cryptographic_accumulator.md

 # Cryptographic accumulator

-A cryptographic accumulator is a structure that allows verification that a specific block header in the past is part of the canonical chain.
+A cryptographic accumulator is a structure that allows verification of a specific block header in the past is part of the canonical chain.

 The History sub-protocol is reponsible for accumulator-related data.